ibm-cloud-docs/vpc/pg-create.md

 Only one public gateway per zone is allowed in a VPC, but that public gateway can be attached to multiple subnets in the zone.
 To find the public gateway for a zone, run the `ibmcloud is public-gateways` command and look for the particular VPC and zone values.
 {: tip}

-## Creating a public gateway by using the API
+## Creating a public gateway with the API
 {: #pg-creating-api}
 {: api}